gretacappello/BriLo/README.md

 Notes:
 - Make sure you select ray and pointy rays.
 Avoid blurry and over structured rays.
-- You may want to repeat the track at least three time to ensure to have a good extimation of the errors.
+- You may want to repeat the track at least three times to ensure to have a good extimation of the errors.

 Fitting
 -----